 Only Everything Lasts Forever

 It draws on enumerative pieces like Every Icon, readymades and other "empty art" like 4'33", and glitch work as exemplified by Yasunao Tone, the Ceibas Cycle and the Flickr glitch art pool.

-While the entire composition is approximately 10450 years long, the first month of the composition was streamed starting on Sunday March 28th at 7 PM EST. The rest of the composition is currently looking for a new home and embodiment.
+While the entire composition is approximately 10450 years long, the first month of the composition was streamed from a server room at EMPAC starting on Sunday March 28th 2010 at 7 PM EST.

+Only Everything Lasts Forever